#1 Home Improvement Retailer

 When can I plant seeds in my garden?

-Read your seed envelope for info on proper spacing, depth, and how many seeds to sow per hole when planting spring flowers, fruits, and vegetables — indoors or outdoors.
-Requirements vary with each seed type.
-Some seeds should only be planted indoors, and your seed envelope will tell you that, too.
-For more details, check out how to plant flower seeds.
+Read your seed packet for info on proper depth, spacing, and how many seeds to sow per hole when planting fruits, veggies, and spring flowers — indoors or outdoors.
+Requirements vary from one type of plant to the next.
+Some seeds should only be planted indoors, and your seed packet will tell you that, too.
+You'll be a pro at planting seeds in no time.

 Should I use peat moss starters or coir starters?